 Then look at what John says: “But standing by the cross of Jesus were his mother, and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene” (John 19:25).
 If we compare these parallel accounts of the scene of the crucifixion, we see that the mother of James and Joseph must be the wife of Clopas.

 An argument against this, though, is that James is elsewhere (Matt.
 10:3) described as the son of Alphaeus, which would mean this Mary, whoever she was, was the wife of both Clopas and Alphaeus.
 But Alphaeus and Clopas are the same person, since the Aramaic name for Alphaeus could be rendered in Greek either as Alphaeus or as Clopas.
 Another possibility is that Alphaeus took a Greek name similar to his Jewish name, the way that Saul took the name Paul.

 So it’s probable that James the younger is the son of Mary and Clopas.
 The second-century historian Hegesippus explains that Clopas was the brother of Joseph, the foster-father of Jesus.
 James would thus be Joseph’s nephew and a cousin of Jesus, who was Joseph’s putative son.

-This identification of the "brethren of the Lord" as Jesus’ first cousins is open to legitimate question—they might even be relatives more distantly removed—but our inability to determine for certain their exact status strictly on the basis of the biblical evidence (or lack of it, in this case) says nothing at all about the main point, which is that the Bible demonstrates that they were not the Blessed Virgin Mary’s children.
+This identification of the “brethren of the Lord” as Jesus’ first cousins is open to legitimate question, but our inability to determine for certain their exact status strictly on the basis of the biblical evidence (or lack of it) says nothing at all about the main point, which is that the Bible demonstrates that they were not the Blessed Virgin Mary’s children.

 NIHIL OBSTAT: I have concluded that the materials